 - Needs of the space: well adapted to the life inside the house (but also to a more rustic way of life)

-- Feeding the King Charles Spaniel Cavalier: between 150 and 200 g.
+- How much should you feed a King Charles Cavalier?: between 150 and 200 g.
 Dry whole food diaries or 100 g. of meat and 200 g. of rice-legumes (it matters more the quality than the quantity)